 Over 60 Years

-Weapon Crimes Defenses We Use in Norborne, MO
+Common Weapon Crimes Defenses in Norborne, MO

-Below, we’ve listed common defense tactics our team might use in your case against Norborne, MO, weapon crimes allegations:
+Here are some of the defense tactics we might use in your case against Norborne, MO, weapon crimes charges:

-- Self-Defense: If you fired a gun in self-defense, related criminal charges can be invalidated in many cases.
-In Missouri, it’s legal to defend yourself against imminent danger.
+- Self-Defense: If you fired a gun in self-defense, related criminal accusations can may not actually be applicable to you.
+In Missouri, you have the right to defend yourself against imminent danger.

 - Lack of Intent: If you didn’t mean to break the law, depending on what exactly it was, a lack of intent can protect you from punishment.
 For example, giving a blackjack to an underaged person without permission is illegal.
 If you honestly thought this person had parental permission, though, you could be exempt due to a lack of intent.